collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 }
 ```

 So now we have some base styles for our elements.
 We want to build out some pages.
-Lets start with a news section.
+Let's start with a news section.
 This will have some images and text.

 ```html
 <section class="news">